[QODBC-Desktop] ADO Query Returns EOF When Wrong Cursor Type is used

 Note: only ctStatic is supported if the CursorLocation property of the ADO dataset component is set to clUseClient.

 Note: if the provider does not support the requested cursor type, the provider may return another cursor type.
 That is, if you try to set CursorLocation to clUseServer and CursorType to ctDynamic, on an Access database, Delphi will change the CursorType to ctKeyset.

 The data in a client-side cursor is "inherently disconnected" from the database.
 ADO retrieves the results of the selection query (all rows) and copies the data to the client before you start using it (into the ADO cursor).
 After you make changes to your Recordset, the ADO translates those changes into an action query and submits that query to your database through the OLE DB provider.
 The client-side cursor behaves like a local cache.

 Using the server-side cursor means retrieving only the required records and requesting more from the server as the user browses the data.
 Server-side cursors are useful when inserting, updating, or deleting records.
 This type of cursor can sometimes perform better than the client-side cursor, especially when excessive network traffic is a problem.

-You should consider a number of factors when choosing a cursor type: whether you're doing more data updates or just retrieving data, whether you'll be using ADO in a desktop application or in an Internet-based application, the size of your resultset, and factors determined by your data store and environment.
+You should consider several factors when choosing a cursor type: whether you're doing more data updates or just retrieving data, whether you'll be using ADO in a desktop application or in an Internet-based application, the size of your resultset, and factors determined by your data store and environment.
 Other factors might restrict you as well.
 For example, the MS Access doesn't support dynamic cursors; it uses keyset instead.
 Some data providers automatically scale the CursorType and CursorLocation properties, while others generate an error if you use an unsupported CursorType or CursorLocation.

 Modifying a record in an Access database locks some neighboring records.
 This is because Access uses, so-called, page locking strategy.
 This means that if a user is editing a record, some other user won't be allowed to modify that record or modify the following few records after or before it.